a fun & easy monoprinting portrait class

 In this class we’re going to use a very easy and fun monoprinting technique that doesn’t require any special tools or supplies.
 You don’t need any fancy printing plates – not even a gel plate or a plastic sheet.
 You also don’t need tools like a brayer or baren, or specialized inks or paints.
 We’re going to work with a simple printout, photocopy or magazine clipping and use just one crayon and one pencil as our main supplies!

 List of supplies

-Below are the main supplies that we’ll use in this workshop.
+Below are the main supplies that we’ll use in this class.
 A more detailed list with some additional tools and alternative options will be available after registration.

 - Hot press watercolor paper

 - 1 water-soluble crayon (like Neocolor II or soft pastel)

 - 1 pastel pencil or other type of colored pencil

 - One or more soft brushes

 In this class we’re going to explore various techniques, which can of course be applied to any portrait that you want to create in the future.
 Some of the things that we’ll cover: